 2.7 All programs offered by the institution are subject to systematic program review.
 The program review process includes, but is not limited to, analyses of student achievement of the program’s learning outcomes; retention and graduation rates; and, where appropriate, results of licensing examination and placement, and evidence from external constituencies such as employers and professional organizations.

 As described in an earlier section, the Senate of the Academic Council is responsible for reviewing all undergraduate majors.
 New graduate programs are reviewed by the Senate’s Committee on Graduate Studies.
 In addition, several of our schools are accredited by external accrediting organizations.
 Preparation for these accreditation reviews is extensive, including solicitation of feedback from alumni, employers and professional societies where appropriate.
 Our professional school reviews do provide information on student employment and licensing exams.
-Review committees at all levels and academic deans pay attention to collected assessment information which is available to them on a protected web site maintained by the Office of Institutional Research and Decision Support.

 2.8 The institution clearly defines expectations for research, scholarship, and creative activity for its students and all categories of faculty.
 The institution actively values and promotes scholarship, creative activity, and curricular and instructional innovation, and their dissemination appropriate to the institution’s purposes and character.